 We are a holding company incorporated in the Cayman Islands.
 We rely principally on dividends from our PRC subsidiaries for our cash requirements, including any payment of dividends to our shareholders.
 PRC regulations may restrict the ability of our PRC subsidiaries to pay dividends to us.
-See "Regulation - Regulations on Dividend Distribution." and "Risk Factors - Risks Related to Doing Business in China - Governmental control of currency conversion may limit our ability to utilize our revenues effectively and affect the value of your investment."
+See "Regulation-Regulations on Dividend Distribution." and "Risk Factors-Risks Related to Doing Business in China-Governmental control of currency conversion may limit our ability to utilize our revenues effectively and affect the value of your investment."

 Our board of directors has discretion as to whether to distribute dividends, subject to certain requirements of Cayman Islands law.
 In addition, our shareholders may by ordinary resolution declare a dividend, but no dividend may exceed the amount recommended by our board of directors.
 Under Cayman Islands law, a Cayman Islands company may pay a dividend out of either profit or share premium account, provided that in no circumstances may a dividend be paid if this would result in the company being unable to pay its debts as they fall due in the ordinary course of business.
 Even if our board of directors decides to pay dividends, the form, frequency and amount will depend upon our future operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions and other factors that the board of directors may deem relevant.
-If we pay any dividends on our ordinary shares, we will pay those dividends which are payable in respect of the ordinary shares underlying the ADSs to the depositary, as the registered holder of such ordinary shares underlying the ADS holders, subject to the terms of the deposit agreement, net of the fees and expenses payable thereunder.
-See "Description of American Depositary Shares."
+If we pay any dividends on our ordinary shares, we will pay those dividends which are payable in respect of the ordinary shares underlying the ADSs to the depositary, as the registered holder of such ordinary shares, and the depositary then will pay such amounts to the ADS holders in proportion to the Class A ordinary shares."